bountonw/translate/source/misc/1SM16_en.md

 ## {1SM 126.4}

 O my brethren, will you grieve the Holy Spirit, and cause it to depart?
 Will you shut out the blessed Saviour, because you are unprepared for His presence?
 Will you leave souls to perish without the knowledge of the truth, because you love your ease too well to bear the burden that Jesus bore for you?
 Let us awake out of sleep.
-“Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (1 Peter 5:8). —The Review and Herald, March 22, 1887. {1SM 126.4}
+“Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (1 Peter 5:8). {1SM 126.4}

 ## {1SM 127.1}